≡ Menu

 Symptoms of Hemivertebra in Dogs

-This deformity can lead to a sort of twisting of your dog’s spine which can then lead to the spinal cord being compressed.
-This “compression” can then cause you pet to suffer from all sorts of symptoms including:
+This deformity can lead to twisting your dog’s spine, which can compress the spinal cord.
+This “compression” can then cause your pet to suffer from all sorts of symptoms, including:

 • Anemia,